 How to use it?

 Catnip is absolutely safe for your furball.
 Doctors do not approve of anything that does long-term harm to your pet.
 After the trip, the cat turns normal with no side-effects.
 There may be a short spell of diarrhoea but it’s only a short-term effect.
 It is non-addictive and completely safe.

 Instead, scientists have discovered that it does the contrary of what people fear of.
 It benefits the overall health of the cat.
 It helps in expelling intestinal gas, alleviate vomiting, and calm anxiousness.
 Catnip is a go-to herb for cold and flu.
 It is extremely helpful for a feverish state.
-It can be a great sleep inducer if fed an appropriate portion of it.
+It’s also a great sleep inducer if fed an appropriate portion of it.
 It helps in reducing the risk of diabetes and age-related illness like Arthritis and Hyperthyroidism.